 Nebraska Rural Electric Association Annual Meeting --Kearney

 Nebraska's YLC representative will deliver a brief (5-7 minutes) speech about his or her experiences in Washington, DC, to the NREA Board of Directors and participants at the NREA annual meeting.
-The 2013 NREA Annual Meeting will be in Kearney, NE, December 5 & 6, 2013.
+The 2017 NREA Annual Meeting will be in Kearney, NE, November 30-December 1, 2017.

 NRECA Annual Meeting

 All 41 YLC representatives will assist the NRECA staff with the conduct of the NRECA annual meeting.
 YLC responsibilities at this meeting will include participating in the meeting's opening assembly, staffing information booths, learning about energy issues, and assisting with committee meetings.
 Group recreational activities will also be provided.
-The 2014 NRECA Annual Meeting will be held in Nashville, TN March 1-5, 2014.
+The 2018 NRECA Annual Meeting will be held in Nashville, TN, February 24-February 28, 2018.